 Growing Kenya’s creative industries

-From state-of-the-art new M-Net and SuperSport studios operating as Local Productions (Kenya) Limited that opened in 2013 at a cost of US$10 million, a great deal of East Africa’s best drama and actuality programming was produced and delivered to the homes and hands of customers.
-In just one year, we commission or license scores of local shows and many feature-length films, a key driver of the success of the Riverwood film phenomenon.
-More than 150 production companies supply content to M-Net, employing writers, directors, editors, actors and all manner of technically skilled individuals.
+We opened state-of-the-art M-Net and SuperSport studios, operating as Local Productions (Kenya) Limited in 2013, at a cost of US$10 million, which have delivered a great deal of East Africa’s best drama and actuality programming to the homes and hands of customers.
+In just one year, we commission or licensed scores of local shows and many feature-length films, a key driver of the success of the Riverwood film phenomenon.
+More than 150 Kenyan production companies supply content to DStv, employing writers, directors, editors, actors and all manner of technically-skilled individuals.

 Reuben Odanga, Producer, Selina